 |Intensive||myself, yourself/yourselves, themself/themselves, herself, himself, oneself, itself, ourselves||

 |Possessive||my/mine, your/yours, their/theirs, his, her/hers, its, our/ours, whose||

 Pronouns and gender identity

 You might have noticed pronouns listed in some of your colleagues’ and friends’ email signatures or social media profiles.
-You might have even been prompted to list your pronouns in your own.
-While traditionally the personal pronouns he/him/his and she/her/hers were used for individuals based strictly on their sex, pronoun usage is broader and more descriptive today.
+You might have even been prompted to list your own pronouns in your profiles and communications.
+While historically only the personal pronouns he/him/his and she/her/hers were used for individuals, based on their perceived gender, pronoun usage is broader and more descriptive today.